eazyliving/fyyd-api/README.md

 This is the actions API to fyyd.
 It's a more or less formfree key-value-store.

-Requests for /action always refer to the user identified by the accesstoken.
+Requests for /action always refer to the user identified by the accesstoken and the used app.

 ### [POST /action]